bowenyan/domain-specific-graph-for-recommendation/README.md

 6. Recommend similar agents using their technology portfolios.

+## Following work:

-### This repository only shares some following work (shown below) after the published work.
+**This repository only shares some following work (shown below) after the published work.
 If you are interested in the methodology part or have questions/comments, please feel free to contact.
-Please also note that the networks shared in the repository can only be used for academic research purpose.
+Please also note that the networks shared in the repository can only be used for academic research purpose. **

 1. Technology space map visualization.